 The Warrior Healing Center serves three major purposes that support our goal of eliminating veteran suicide in Cochise County; Crisis intervention, Command and Control, and One-Stop-Shop.
-All three major activities come from a lack sen in the community, fill service gaps, and improve service access and quality.
+All three major activities come from a lack seen in the community, fill service gaps, and improve service access and quality.

 The WHC implements Psychological First Aid (PFA).
-Veterans who come to the WHC complete an intake form that provides a quick snapshot of their immediate needs.
+Veterans who come to WHC complete an intake form that provides a quick snapshot of their immediate needs.
 They are then paired with our case manager, who creates a plan utilizing WHC and WHC partner resources to meet immediate and long-term needs that facilitate veteran success.

 Command & Control

 Before the WHC, the Veteran Service Organizations (VSOs) with a presence in Cochise County operated as many individuals rather than building a strong network.
 WHC provides improved communication between VSOs and community providers by uniting the organizations under one roof, sharing a common operating database, and building a social network of services so veterans can easily find and access resources that meet their needs.

 With so many VSOs under one roof, we can send them down the hall instead of giving a list of disconnected phone numbers and email addresses that bounce back.
 On the way there, we can stop at the Computer Room to print off some forms, take a break in the Library, and grab a snack in the Rec room.